alka1520/Cabmate/README.md

 # CabMate (Online Cab Booking)
 # REST API for an Online Cab Booking Application

-* We have developed this REST API for an Online Cab Booking application.
-This API performs all the fundamental CRUD operations of any Online Cab Booking platform with user validation at every step.
+* We have developed this RESTful webservice for an Online Cab Booking application, performs all the fundamental CRUD operations of any Online Cab Booking platform with user validation at every step.
 * This project is developed by team of 4 Back-end Developers .

 ## Tech Stack